- Dame Valarie Urdayne–Paragon of the Warden Order

 Banner: Twin mountain peaks with dragon wings

-They can field a maximum army afield of 9000 from 36 Granges.
+They can field an army drawn from the 36 Granges.
 Rarely will the army be fully assembled and together.
-Typically two to three granges band together for a large contract (army of 600 to 900).
-If all Peaks are called to action (invasion) the army will swell to 27,000.
+Typically two to three granges band together for a large contract.
+If all of the forces of the Peaks are called to action the army will swell in size.
 However the losses of such an army would ultimately cripple the community.

-Primary income is through hired service to houses, merchants, and other groups.
-80% of the income from all contracts carried out by the Knights goes back to the community.
+The primary income of the members of the Knights of the Peaks is through hired service to houses, merchants, and other groups.
+Eighty percent of the income from all contracts carried out by the Knights goes back to the community.
 The remaining amount goes to those who did the work.
-If a member of the Knights is self-employed (ie: not carrying out a contract through the Knights themselves) s/he must tithe 50% of his/her income back to the Knights in order to retain the title of Knight of the Peak, Paladin of the Peak, or Warden of the Peak.

-They are skilled in martial combat, smithing, harsh terrain agriculture, and scouting.
+They are skilled in martial combat, smithing, harsh terrain agriculture, and scouting in mountainous terrain.

 Although greatly famed for their military, the Peaks are vigorous farmers.
 The lands of the Peak are dotted with collective farming communities called granges.
 All the money, resources, and commodities of the granges are pulled together and the grange purchases for its needs.
-This granges were formed as the rocky terrain yields a modest return even with great effort.
+These granges were formed as the rocky terrain yields a modest return even with great effort.
 Arable land is rare.
-The mountains are famed for their terraced farm.
+The mountains are famed for their terraced farms.
 The granges own the farms.
 Each grange has a forge at its heart.
-The grange itself produces the arms and armor for their forces.
-Every night as darkness falls the whole community assembles at the grange for “worship.”
+The forges produce the arms and armor for the Peaks.
+Every night as darkness falls the whole community assembles for worship.

 The children of the Peaks are seen as children to all.
 A common phrase is “A Son of A Thousand Fathers.”
 By the age of 8 most children attend the Barton.
 All adults are considered responsible for all children.
 As the children of the Peaks grow up in a militaristic farming community there is little play or humor.
 Merchants have remarked on the dour adult like demeanor of the children.
 Any Peak parent knows that outsiders do not understand and that play is found through work in the fields and the manual of arms at the Barton.